 Be sure to click the box labeled "Limit to Full Text" in order to find the entire content of articles.

-To log into a database from off-campus, click on the database link and when prompted, enter your NCC student I.D. number and the password that was mailed to you (the same login and password you use to open your MyNCC account).
+To log into a database from off-campus, click on the database link, then type the same user name and password that you use to open your "Student Workday" account.
 Once you have logged in, you will be able to navigate to other Library databases without having to type your password again during that searching session.

 If you're interested in a particular journal or magazine, and want to find the Library database where it's located, use the Publication Finder.
 This tool allows you to search by title or subject, and will show you which database contains full-text coverage of each periodical.